🚨 Scam Guide · 2026

 How to Avoid

-• Book massages through your hotel or guesthouse, not from street flyers
+• Book massages through your hotel or guesthouse, not from street flyers.

-• Ask for a full price list before any service begins and confirm the total
+• Ask for a full price list before any service begins and confirm the total.

-• Refuse any extras that weren't agreed upon from the start
+• Refuse any extras that weren't agreed upon from the start.

-• Read recent reviews online — legitimate places have consistent feedback
+• Read recent reviews online — legitimate places have consistent feedback.

 Scam #6

-The Taxi Meter Refusal
+The Pokhara Airport Taxi 'Broken Meter' Refusal

 🟢 Low